JakobGassauer/ATdIT_Group1/README.md

 ## Technologies used
 Java, Maven, SQLite

+## Work method
+During our project, we worked in a agile SCRUM-method.
+Therefore we used the [Kanban-Board](https://github.com/JakobGassauer/ATdIT_Group1/projects/1) of GitHub.

 ### Links to our documentation
 [Exact documentation of date, time and content of our weekly team-meetings.](documentation/documentation.txt)